• Intro Headers Instructions Macros Commands

 • Generating JARs

-This is about generating JARs
+This is about generating OSGi JARs - one of the main tasks of bnd.

-This is a simple example of wrapping a jar with bnd.
-The basic idea is to create a recipe (a .bnd file) that collects the different resources in the right way.
+The basic idea is to create a recipe (a .bnd file) that collects the different resources in the right way to create the new output .jar including the OSGi meta data in MANIFEST.MF.

-For example, you want to wrap the WebSocket server from https://github.com/TooTallNate/Java-WebSocket.
-Download the binary and the sources in Websocket.jar, Websocket-src.zip.
-Once you have these files, the following code will create the org.websocket bundle
+For example, you want to wrap the WebSocket server from https://github.com/TooTallNate/Java-WebSocket/releases/tag/Java-WebSocket-1.3.4.
+Download the binary (Java-WebSocket-1.3.4.jar) and the sources in Java-WebSocket-1.3.4-sources.jar.

 # Wrapped version of Github project TooTallNate/Java-WebSocket